Skip to Main Content

 SocINDEX with Full Text (EBSCOhost)

-SocINDEX with Full Text is part of the EBSCOhost platform.
-By default this platform will open on the Advanced Search screen.
-You can enter general keywords and phrases in the top search box or switch to Basic Search by clicking the "Basic Search" link below the search boxes.
-Either way, SocINDEX with Full Text will return results across its full collection that include some or all of your keywords.
+Academic Search Complete is part of the EBSCOhost platform.
+By default, this platform will open on the Advanced Search screen.
+You can enter general keywords and phrases in the top search box or switch to Basic Search by clicking the "Basic search" link located to the right side of your screen, over the field dropdown menus.
+Either way, Academic Search Complete will return results across its full collection that include some or all of your keywords.

 Many of the EBSCOhost databases available at Norfolk State University search huge volumes of resources and using the Advanced Search to narrow your results is often advised.
 See the Advanced Search tab of this block for more information.